Pioglitazone/glimepiride (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- There are many other drugs that can interact with pioglitazone and glimepiride.
-Make sure your doctor knows about all other medicines you are using, including the following:
+- Some medicines can affect how this medicine works.
+Tell your doctor about all other medicines that you are using, including the following:

-- If you also take colesevelam, take pioglitazone/glimepiride at least 4 hours before you take colesevelam.
+- If you also take colesevelam, take this medicine at least 4 hours before you take colesevelam.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart failure, liver disease, kidney disease, heart disease, adrenal or pituitary gland problem, G6PD deficiency, or a history of bladder cancer.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, heart failure, adrenal or pituitary gland problem, G6PD deficiency, macular edema (swelling of the back of the eye), or a history of alcohol abuse or bladder cancer.
 Also tell your doctor if you drink alcohol.

 - This medicine may cause the following problems: